 Peacocks are known for their wonderful, restless game before the rain.
 It is a dance that inspired the sages to think about the fiery restlessness of the soul in this world.
 A peacock notices the approach of rain clouds during the monsoon season — with fully spread feathers.

 By choosing a lifelong partner, peacocks also represent fidelity.
-On the dry ridges of Rajasthan in India, the sight of a peacock dancing with its mate is considered a favorable sign of fertility, and despite the tendency of birds to disturb crops, they are never killed.
+On the dry ridges of Rajasthan in India, the sight of a peacock dancing with its mate is considered a favourable sign of fertility, and despite the tendency of birds to disturb crops, they are never killed.

 The peacock also associates with the Goddess of Prosperity, Lakshmi, and keeping peacock feathers in the house brings happiness and prosperity.